davidseitz/JavaMostAdvancedMylittlePonyWars/README.md

 	- Finish your Round pressing the Next Round Button
 	- Next turn for the Rebellion
-	- If no enemy Unit is remaining on the field Press the Next Round Button to Win the Game
+	- If no Enemy Unit is remaining on the field press the Next Round Button to win the game

 HOW TO MODIFY THE GAME:
 ------------------------